-How to Choose the Easiest and Best Vegetable to Grow for Beginners
+How to Choose the Best Vegetable to Grow for Beginners

 Planting your first vegetable garden can be so much fun, especially if you are successful.
 There is nothing more discouraging to a new gardener than to have all your plants die, or produce little fruit.
 Take it from me, some plants will die, and some plants will not grow well.
 However, choosing vegetables that are easy to grow will help improve the success of your garden.